TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 <a id= savepairrddgemfire> </a>
 ### Saving Pair RDD to GemFire Region

-A pair RDD can be saved from SnappyData into a GemFire region as follows:
+A pair RDD can be saved from TIBCO ComputeDB into a GemFire region as follows:

 1. Import the implicits as shown: